gmtprime/y_process/README.md

 ## Callbacks

-There are seven callbacks required to be implemented in a `YProcess`.
+There are eight callbacks required to be implemented in a `YProcess`.
 Six of them are the same as `GenServer` but with some other possible return values to join, leave, create, delete and emit messages (ackknowledged or not) to other processes.
+The remaining two are the following:

-The seventh callback is `handle_event/3`.
-It should be used to handle the messages coming from other process if the current process is subscribed to the channel they are broadcasting the messages.
+  * `handle_event/3`: It should be used to handle the messages coming from other process if the current process is subscribed to the channel they are broadcasting the messages.

+  * `ready/3`: It is called after the `:join` or `:create` actions have been executed requested in the `init/1` callback.

 ## Example